NNPDF/eko/doc/source/theory/DGLAP.rst

 using the projector algebra from |LO| to exponentiate the single steps.

-For ``method in ['decompose-exact', 'decompose-expanded']``: use the exact or the approximate exact integrals from the non-singlet sector and then decompose :math:`\ln \tilde{\mathbf E}^{(1)}` - this will neglect the non-commutativity of the singlet matrices.
+- for ``method in ['decompose-exact', 'decompose-expanded']``: use the exact or the approximate exact integrals from the non-singlet sector and then decompose :math:`\ln \tilde{\mathbf E}^{(1)}` - this will neglect the non-commutativity of the singlet matrices.

-For ``method in ['perturbative-exact', 'perturbative-expanded', 'ordered-truncated', 'truncated']`` we seek for an perturbative solution around the (exact) leading order operator:
+- for ``method in ['perturbative-exact', 'perturbative-expanded', 'ordered-truncated', 'truncated']`` we seek for an perturbative solution around the (exact) leading order operator:

 We set :cite:`Vogt:2004ns`

 .. math::